thebernardlim/til/Sitecore/Sitecore Virtual Users.md

 Sitecore.Security.Accounts.User user = Sitecore.Security.Authentication.AuthenticationManager.GetActiveUser();
 ```

 ** Do note that 'Sitecore.Security.Authentication.AuthenticationManager.LoginVirtualUser(Sitecore.Context.User);' is required as without this line, it failed in Sitecore v9.0, but worked in Sitecore 8.
 Without this, custom properties will disappear.
+However this line will not work in Sitecore 8.
 ** Especially during redirection

 ## Verifying if a user is a virtual user and authenticated